eleaprat/Bilevel---Active-Constraints/README.md

 ## Case_from_Matpower
 This folder contains the example of a test case in the Matpower format.
   * **case9_blv.m**: Matpower case file for the 9 bus system used as example in this repository.
   * **Matpower_case_conversion.m**: Run this first in order to create the csv files that will be used in Python.
 The file name (line 4) has to be changed to match the case file name, here 'case9_blv'.
+The number of bus has to be modified too (line 5).
   * **baseMVA_9bus.csv, branch_9bus.csv, bus_9bus.csv, gen_9bus.csv, gencost_9bus.csv**: Case files in csv for use in Python.
 Those have to be included to the working directory.

 ## AllSets